 Send Webhooks with Kotlin

-In this guide we will show you how to send webhooks from Kotlin using the Svix webhooks service, and offer a state of the art webhooks solution in minutes.
-You can think of Svix as a sort of Twilio or SendGrid, but for webhooks.
+In this guide, we demonstrate sending webhooks with Kotlin using the Svix webhooks service, and offer a world class webhooks solution in minutes.

 If you don't need a tutorial and just want to get started, please consider reading the quickstart docs instead.